But if it’s boring or sends the wrong message? You’ll send visitors (especially busy job seekers) running for the hills.

 - It weeds out people who wouldn’t take the job because it pays too low.
 That’s okay, because you likely could not place them.

 - It gets more applications.
 Jobs with pay rates have been shown to yield 40 percent more applications than jobs without pay rates.

 Co-brand jobs with marquis clients.

 If your client would be a great draw for candidates, ask for permission to co-brand the job.
-When you show on your job board that you place people at a leading/sought-after employer, your jobs will come up in more searches.
+When you show on your job board that you place people at leading/sought-after employers, your jobs will come up in more searches.

 A call to action (CTA) is a mechanism to get site visitors to do what you want them to do (e.g., place an order, apply to a job, etc.).
 To be effective, a CTA needs to attract attention and compel action.

 - Provide more reasons and ways to respond

 But, you also need to word them well, using strong copy that: